pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

         -disable-detect
             whether to disable the conflict monitoring
         -disable-dispatch
             whether to disable the SQL feature of splitting a single binlog file.
-If it is set to "true", each binlog file is restored to a single transaction for synchronization based on the order of binlogs.
+If it is set to "true", each binlog file is restored to a single transaction for replication based on the order of binlogs.
             It is set to "False", when the downstream is MySQL.
         -ignore-schemas string
             the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default)